boshtannik/embedded-nano-mesh/README.md

 - Remote monitoring (telemetry)
 - Decentralized messaging
 - etc.
+Goal of to be able to use cheap components - is dictated by need to extend the network by nodes built of cheap components which may handle simplest logic or no logic at all.

 ## Support project:
 If you earn money with using that code - Please donate